 For more details about distance learning, integrated programmes and other types of course, please visit the Government website.

 You’ll repay your postgraduate loan using a percentage of your income.
 Once you are earning more than £21,000 a year (or £1,750 a month), you’ll pay six per cent of the amount you earn above the £21,000 threshold.

 Get more information on repaying your postgraduate loan.

 The quickest and easiest way to apply is through the Government's postgraduate loans website.

 Receiving your loan

 If your programme of study is seen as greater than one academic year's duration you will receive your loan over two years.
-For example, if they have elected to borrow the maximum amount (£10,280), eligible students will receive £5,140 per academic year, paid in three instalments across the year.
+For example, if you have elected to borrow the maximum amount (£10,906), eligible students will receive £5,453 per academic year, paid in three instalments across the year.
 If your course is seen to last one academic year, and you have elected to borrow the maximum amount of loan, you will receive £10,906 paid in three instalments across that academic year.